Figure skating at the 2022 Winter Olympics – Pair skating

-The pair skating competition in figure skating at the 2022 Winter Olympics was held on 18 February (short program) and 19 February (free skating), at the Capital Indoor Stadium in Haidian District of Beijing.
-Sui Wenjing / Han Cong of China, the 2018 silver medalists, won the event.
-Evgenia Tarasova / Vladimir Morozov, representing the Russian Olympic Committee, won silver, and Anastasia Mishina / Aleksandr Galliamov, also of ROC, bronze.
+The pairs' figure skating competition at the 2022 Winter Olympics was held on 18 and 19 February at the Capital Indoor Stadium in Beijing, China, and featured 19 teams from 13 different nations.
+Sui Wenjing and Han Cong of China won the gold medals, while Evgenia Tarasova and Vladimir Morozov, and Anastasia Mishina and Aleksandr Galliamov, both representing the Russian Olympic Committee, won the silver and bronze, respectively.
+In addition to winning the competition, Sui and Han set new world record scores in both the short program and overall total.